 How much do you want to spend?
 Tripod costs range from $15 for stripped-down versions to $1,000 and up for professional models.
 There are several good-quality models available for under $100.
 While this might still sound like a lot, consider that a good tripod should last you a lifetime.
 In a technological era where digital cameras are out of date after two years, a well-made tripod is useful forever.

 - Let you easily rotate the mounted camera to any position.

 - Provide a solid locking mechanism for the camera after it is in position.

-- Have telescoping legs for east adjustment to various heights.
+- Have telescoping legs for easy adjustment to various heights.

 - Provide a mechanism for continuously adjusting the central pole of the tripod.

-- Let you adjust the angle of the tripod legs to fit variety of angled terrains.
+- Let you adjust the angle of the tripod legs to fit a variety of angled terrains.